vladiantio/resources/README.md

 - **[Laws of UX](https://lawsofux.com/)**: A collection of best practices that designers can consider when building user interfaces.
 - **[OKLCH Color Picker & Converter](https://oklch.com/)**: OKLCH is a new way to encode colors (like HEX, RGBA, or HSL).
 - **[uifonts.app](https://www.uifonts.app/)**: Test and preview fonts in real-time for all your design needs.
 Choose the perfect typeface with ease.

+### UI Components

+- Shadcn based
+  - **[Origin UI](https://originui.com/)**: An extensive collection of copy-and-paste components for quickly building app UIs.
+Free, open-source, and ready to drop into your projects.
+- Non-Shadcn based
+  - **[HyperUI](https://www.hyperui.dev/)**: Free Tailwind CSS components that can be used in your next project.
+  - **[Tremor](https://tremor.so/)**: Open-source, accessible React UI components styled with Tailwind CSS to build charts and dashboards.